What Is a Stockout? Causes, Costs, Impact & Prevention

 - A survey of 1,000 US shoppers shows that product availability is bad in stores (54%) and worse online (61%).

-Revenue loss is the most palpable effect of stockouts.
-Take a look at the formula below to quantify just how much your business stands to lose because of stockouts.
+Revenue loss is the most immediate effect of stockouts.
+Take a look at the formula below to calculate just how much your business stands to lose due to stockouts.

-For example, you sell Christmas pajama sets and these went out of stock for one week (seven days) during the holiday season.
-Say, you sell about 30 sets a day during peak season, with a profit of $10 per set.
+For example, say your inventory includes Christmas pajama sets and they go out of stock for seven days during the holiday rush.
+If you sell about 30 of these units per day during peak season, with a profit of $10 per set, your total loss due to the stockout would be $2,100.

 Stockout Cost = $2,100